clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 * The Battering Ram attack type is useful when testing the same payload against multiple positions at once without the need for sequential substitution.

 ## Pitchfork
-* The Pitchfork attack type is similar to having multiple Sniper attacks running simultaneously.
+* Similar to having multiple Sniper attacks running simultaneously.
 * Pitchfork utilises one payload set per position (up to a maximum of 20) and iterates through them all simultaneously.
 * Revisit the Battering Ram brute-force example, but this time with two wordlists:
   * The first wordlist contains usernames `joel`, `harriet`, and `alex`.